TheUltimateNuke/iSurvivedBonelab/README.md

 - Backpack spawnable with an array of holsters for storing things.
 - Sanity system (killing neutral/passive npcs and standing in the dark for too long reduces it)
 - Stamina system (hitting things depletes stamina, makes you weaker when fully depleted)
+- All systems compatible with UltEvents
+- Full wiki documentation